sidinfinity/Security-Camera/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RP1mWxEz4Vw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # First Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/waQt1IAPrvA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Generate Annotations Code![Generate Annotation Code](https://user-images.githubusercontent.com/56204136/124319999-f2e56d80-db2f-11eb-8475-f6b14c9c4036.png)

 My first milestone was pre-processing my dataset and getting it ready for training.
 The dataset I used came with a text file that showed where to place the bounding boxes.
 I wrote a small script that loops through the annotations text file and generates a xml file in the xml directory.
+This was fairly simple by using the `xml.etree.cElementTree` library in python.
+I just used the `addElement` fucntion to add elements to my xml variable and then I would just save the varaible contents to a file.
 I also wrote a few tests to make sure my code works after I make changes.

-Generate Annotations Code![Generate Annotation Code](https://user-images.githubusercontent.com/56204136/124319999-f2e56d80-db2f-11eb-8475-f6b14c9c4036.png)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/waQt1IAPrvA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+I used the module `py.test`, and a wrote a test for getting the filename and a test for generating an xml file.